-Covid-19 coronvirus: EuroLease quits business in New Zealand
+Covid-19 coronavirus: EuroLease quits business in New Zealand

 Under the lease scheme visitors from non-European countries lease a brand new car from manufacturers.

-After three weeks to several months driving it was sold as a near-new second car to French citizens for around 30 per cent less than the showroom price and helped support the manufacturing industry..
+After three weeks to several months driving it was sold as a near-new car to French citizens for around 30 per cent less than the showroom price and helped support the manufacturing industry.